-- (a) Category 5 storm event out of county hurricane evacuation in 18 hours countywide by the year 2030. - (b) In-county and on-site shelter for 10 percent of the population at risk in the Hurricane Vulnerability Zone under a Category 5 storm hazard scenario. - 9.
-Libraries:

-Maintain existing per capita inventory; provide 1.6 items and .274 square feet of library space per capita (permanent residents).

-10. Emergency Medical Service:
+- (a) Category 5 storm event out of county hurricane evacuation in 18 hours countywide. - (b) In-county and on-site shelter for 10 percent of the population at risk in the Hurricane Vulnerability Zone under a Category 5 storm hazard scenario. - Libraries: Maintain existing per capita inventory; provide 1.6 items and .274 square feet of library space per capita (permanent residents). - 10.
+Emergency Medical Service: